Silent Hill: Silent Hill: Homecoming (2008)

 The sixth installment in the series follows Alex Shepherd, a soldier who has returned from a war overseas.
-Upon his arrival, Alex discovers that his father has gone missing, his mother has become catatonic, and no one can provide the whereabouts of his younger brother, Joshua.
+Upon his arrival, Alex discovers that his father has gone missing, his mother has become catatonic, and nobody can provide the whereabouts of his younger brother.
 The game chronicles Alex's search to find his missing brother.
-It was developed by Double Helix Games and released in 2008 for the PlayStation 3 and Xbox 360, and in 2009 for Microsoft Windows.
+It was developed by American company Double Helix Games and released in 2008 for the PlayStation 3 and Xbox 360, and in 2009 for Microsoft Windows.